uphy/elastic-watcher/README.md

 - The default script language is not `painless` but `javascript`.
 - Payload split
 - Input condition
-- dryrun option for send_email action
+- dry_run option for action